Good Sites for Kids has education sites for children, students, archaeology kids, kid archaeology, kids, parents, teachers, homeschool, and schools.

 has treated me in this way?
 You alone treat my messenger with

-you feel free to speak in such a way, while I have given to the palace
+owe you, you feel free to speak in such a way, while I have given to

-on your behalf 1,080 pounds of copper, and Umi-abum* has likewise
+the palace on your behalf 1,080 pounds of copper, and Umi-abum* has

-given 1,080 pounds of copper, apart from what we both have had written
+likewise given 1,080 pounds of copper, apart from what we both have

 ------------------------------------------------------------------------------------